giantswarm/docs/src/content/ui-api/kubectl-gs/get-appcatalogs.md

 ## Output {#columns}

-The standard tabular output format for app catalogs features these columns:
+The standard tabular output format for App Catalogs features these columns:

-- `NAME`: Name of the appcatalog.
+- `NAME`: Name of the App Catalog.
 - `URL`: URL for the Helm chart repository.
 - `AGE`: How long ago the appcatalog was created.

-When viewing the available apps within an appcatalog the output format features these columns:
+When viewing the available Apps within an App Catalog the output format features these columns:

-- `CATALOG`: Name of the appcatalog.
+- `CATALOG`: Name of the App Catalog.
-- `APP NAME`: Name of the app.
+- `APP NAME`: Name of the App.
-- `APP VERSION`: Upstream version of the app.
+- `APP VERSION`: Upstream version of the App.
-- `VERSION`: Latest version of the app.
+- `VERSION`: Latest version of the App.
-- `AGE`: How long ago the app release was created.
+- `AGE`: How long ago the App release was created.

 ## Flags {#flags}